 In addition, AGEXPORT participates in trade negotiations and designs strategies and action plans related to taxes, labor and environmental issues affecting its members.
-Pacific McGeorge externs are assigned to work on specific projects under the direction of an in-house attorney.
+McGeorge externs are assigned to work on specific projects under the direction of an in-house attorney.

 Human Rights Ombudsman of Guatemala (Procuraduria de los Derechos Humanos)

 The Human Rights Ombudsman in a wholly independent government agency charged with overseeing compliance with human rights and laws by all other Guatemalan government entities.
 The Ombudsman investigates complaints by citizens involving state abuse of its functions and also conducts independent investigations on pressing issues in the country.
 The work of the Ombudsman is divided topically into several areas including environmental rights, the rights of children and women.

 Central American Institute on Social Sciences and Development (INCEDES) (Instituto Centro Americano de Estudios Sociales y Desarrollo)